Rent to Own vs. Normal Renting

 4. Do I need to purchase the home when my lease expires?

 Not necessarily.
 This depends if you have signed a rent to own or lease purchase agreement.
 If your contract is a rent to own contract, you simply have the option to buy the home once the renting term ends.
-In favorable conditions, you’ll probably want to purchase the home if you can, otherwise you’ll lose all of your rent credit and option fee to the landlord.
+In favorable conditions, you’ll probably want to purchase the home if you can; otherwise, you’ll lose all of your rent credit and option fee to the landlord.
+However, feel free to purchase the home at any point before the lease is up.

 5. Why aren’t rent to own homes as popular as renting or buying?